Anish281001/IndeeTV-SwimLane-Assignment/README.md

 ### Elements included in the Swim-Lane:

 1. **Swim-Lane:** Three swimlanes are present to showcase multiple title cards for different movies/shows/series.
-2. **Title Cards:** It is used to showcase a particular ovies/shows/series in a swimlane.
+2. **Title Card:** This is used to showcase a particular Movies/shows/series in a swimlane.
 3. **Scroll Left Button:** Allows users to scroll horizontally on left side of the swim lane.
-4. **Scroll Right Button:**  Allows users to scroll horizontally on right side of the swim lane
+4. **Scroll Right Button:**  Allows users to scroll horizontally on right side of the swim lane.

  ## Usage